Bernedoodle Puppies For Sale

 Apartment Living

-Mini Bernedoodle puppies can thrive in apartments and condos as long as their exercise and mental stimulation needs are met.
+Mini varieties can thrive in apartments and condos as long as their exercise and mental stimulation needs are met.
 They’re generally not excessive barkers, making them relatively good neighbors.
-Daily walks, regular playtime, and mental enrichment activities help apartment-dwelling Bernedoodles stay happy and well-adjusted.
+Daily walks, regular playtime, and mental enrichment activities help apartment-dwelling dogs stay happy and well-adjusted.

 Family Life